Scaling Beyond Context: A Survey of Multimodal Retrieval-Augmented Generation for Document Understanding: Key Innovations and Methodologies

 \paragraph{Graph-based Multimodal RAG.} Graph-based multimodal RAG extends the framework by representing multimodal content as an explicit graph, as shown in Figure~\ref{fig:graph_agent} (a).
 Nodes denote modalities or atomic content units such as pages, text spans, images, tables, and layout blocks, while edges encode semantic, spatial, and contextual relations.
 Retrieval and reasoning over this multimodal graph integrate heterogeneous evidence more effectively, enable finer-grained grounding, and improve the robustness and interpretability of multimodal RAG systems.

-HM-RAG~\citep{liu2025hm} introduces a hierarchical multi-agent framework where graph-based databases serve as one of the critical modalities for multi-source retrieval, enabling the system to capture structured relations that complement unstructured and web-based evidence.
-In contrast, mKG-RAG~\citep{yuan2025mkg} explicitly constructs multimodal knowledge graphs by aligning entities and relationships across vision and text, using them as structured repositories to refine retrieval precision and reliability in knowledge-intensive VQA tasks.
-Building on this idea, DB3Team-RAG~\citep{xia2025db3} incorporates image-indexed knowledge graphs within its domain-specific retrieval pipelines, allowing the system to handle complex multi-turn and ego-centric queries with structured multimodal context.
-Distinct from these approaches, MoLoRAG~\citep{wu2025molorag} leverages a page graph that encodes logical connections between document pages, using graph traversal to retrieve semantically and logically relevant evidence for multi-page document understanding.
-Collectively, these methods underscore the central role of graph structures, whether as retrieval sources, structured repositories, or logical page representations, in advancing fine-grained and reliable retrieval within multimodal RAG systems.
+HM-RAG~\citep{liu2025hm} introduces a hierarchical multi-agent framework utilizing graph databases to capture structured relations, while mKG-RAG~\citep{yuan2025mkg} explicitly constructs multimodal knowledge graphs to align entities across vision and text.
+Building on such structured repositories, DB3Team-RAG~\citep{xia2025db3} incorporates image-indexed graphs to handle complex ego-centric queries within domain-specific pipelines.
+Shifting focus to document topology, MoLoRAG~\citep{wu2025molorag} leverages page graphs to encode logical connections for multi-page understanding.
+This structure-aware modeling is further refined by RECON~\citep{wangrecon}, which builds a global graph linking intra-page visual relations with inter-page entity connections.
+Furthermore, LAD-RAG~\citep{sourati2025lad} and LILaC~\citep{yun2025lilac} focus on layout-aware component graphs, employing dynamic traversal or late interaction to support multi-hop reasoning.
+Collectively, these methods highlight the pivotal role of graph structures as either external repositories or internal document representations in advancing reliable multimodal retrieval.